deusXmachina-dev/DEStiny/src/engine/README.md

 # DEStiny

 **DEStiny** is a discrete event simulation engine built on top of [SimPy](https://simpy.readthedocs.io/).
-It adds a layer of abstraction for **recording simulation events** (movement, stays) to be visualized in a frontend application.
+It extends SimPy by adding a standardized layer for **recording simulation events** (such as movement) which can then be visualized in a companion frontend application.

-It is designed for:
-- Any discrete event simulation where spatial visualization is key

-With examples in place for
-- AGV (Automated Guided Vehicle) simulations
+It allows you to focus on the logic of your simulation while automatically handling the generation of playback data for debugging and presentation.

 ## Installation